DeltaChain Market Cap Tops $272,093.75 (DELTA)

-DeltaChain (CURRENCY:DELTA) traded flat against the US dollar during the twenty-four hour period ending at 19:00 PM E.T. on January 26th.
-DeltaChain has a market capitalization of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.
-In the last seven days, DeltaChain has traded flat against the US dollar.
-One DeltaChain coin can now be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
+DeltaChain (CURRENCY:DELTA) traded flat against the dollar during the 24-hour period ending at 12:00 PM ET on January 30th.
+One DeltaChain coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last seven days, DeltaChain has traded flat against the dollar.
+DeltaChain has a market capitalization of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last day.

 - Qubitica (QBIT) traded flat against the dollar and now trades at $11.94 or 0.00025016 BTC.